The Story Behind The Atlanta Child Murders At The Center Of Mindhunter

 The Investigation

 The victims' family members suspected that a white man, perhaps from the Ku Klux Klan, was responsible for the murders.
-FBI profilers Roy Hazelwood and John Douglas, on whom Mindhunter is based, believed that the killer had to be Black, because people would notice a white man snatching kids in a Black neighborhood.
+FBI profilers Roy Hazelwood and John Douglas, on whom Mindhunter is based, believed that the killer had to be Black, because people would notice a white man snatching kids in a black neighbourhood.

 Who Is Wayne Williams?